kseniiahanziuk/programming-basics-additional/README.md

   - Open a new text file in write mode to store the results.
   - Write the student names along with their average scores to the new file.
+Calculate additional statistics such as the highest and lowest scores, the overall class average, mode, etc..
+Write these results to the output file as well.

 # 3b1b1b: Data Analysis Using Pandas Task